beep-projects/SystaPi/README.md

 For easy installation I have created some scripts that configure the Raspberry Pi OS automatically on a Micro SD card.
 These scripts are not actively maintained, so they might stop working at some time.
 If auto configuration fails, step through the files `firstrun.sh` and `secondrun.sh` and run the commands manually on your `systapi`.
 Once the Micro SD card is prepared as described in the next sections, these scripts should do the following on first boot ups:
+* resize the Raspberry Pi OS partition to use the full size of the Micro SD card
 * configure WiFi on interface `wlan0`
 * `apt full-upgrade` the system
 * install `dnsmasq`